ullibniss/INNO-Security-of-Systems-and-Networks/Lab_4_rich_version.md

 ### 2.d What is the size of the Diffie Hellman parameters and their locations?

-Size of the Diffie Hellman is 2048 bits
+Size of the Diffie Hellman is 2048 bits.

 ```
 /etc/openvpn/easy-rsa/pki/dh.pem